 Functional Medicine is patient-centered medical care.
-Instead of treating health problems as isolated diseases, it treats the individual by identifying and addressing the root causes of those symptoms in an individualized way, appropriate to each patient’s particular situation.
+Instead of treating health problems as isolated diseases, it treats the individual by identifying and addressing the ROOT causes of those symptoms in an individualized way, appropriate to each patient’s particular situation.

-Functional medicine uses a systems-oriented, science-based approach that involves taking into the account how the human body works when it’s healthy in everyday life, and what goes wrong with it when someone gets sick.
-This method views the big picture and treats the whole patient through recognizing and addressing the root of disease, instead of only the visible symptoms.
+Functional medicine uses a systems-oriented, science-based approach that involves taking into account how the human body works when it’s healthy in everyday life, and what goes wrong with it when someone gets sick.
+This method views the big picture and treats the whole patient through recognizing and addressing the ROOT of disease, instead of only the visible symptoms.
 It also considers the patient’s diet, lifestyle, genetics, stresses, and environmental exposures.

 Using scientific principles, advanced diagnostic testing, and treatments other than prescription drugs or surgery, the goal of Functional medicine is the patient’s lifelong optimal health.

 When a patient has a problem that is hard to diagnose, a chronic illness (such as digestive, metabolic, hormonal, or cardiovascular disorder), or a nagging condition (like IBS, insomnia, or chronic fatigue), these conditions are almost always preceded by a period of imbalance or declining function in one or more of the body’s systems.
 Restoring health requires reversing (or substantially improving) the specific dysfunctions that have contributed to the disease state.

 Functional Medicine practitioners use a combination of nutraceuticals (supplements and herbs), clinical nutrition counseling, lifestyle medicine, spiritual/emotional counseling, patient education, and if necessary, prescription medication.
 These combined methods give the patient a much better chance to successfully resolve their health challenges.